mag-wolf/BUSCO-to-Phylogeny/README.md

 -------------------------------

 A pipeline created to automatize all my steps for phylogenetic analyses using the BUSCO toolkit.
-This script is one of three scripts I wrote to create phylogenomic trees.
-Others are "Mapping-to-Phylogeny", which will use mapping files to create genome fragments before constructing a tree and "Annatation-to-Phylogeny", which is a more exhaustive and complex version of "BUSCO-to-Phylogeny" that annotates assemblies and filters single copy orthologs by itself without the restriction to "core-gene-set" like used in BUSCO.
-All three scripts are combined in the script "Do_the_phylogenomics.sh" which can also be found on my github page.

 Does require perl5, python3 and anaconda environments!

 by Magnus Wolf 2021 (magnus.wolf@senckenberg.de)